betaflight/blackbox-log-viewer/Readme.md

-# Cleanflight Blackbox Explorer
+# Betaflight Blackbox Explorer

 ![Main explorer interface](screenshots/main-interface.jpg)

-This tool allows you to open logs recorded by Cleanflight's Blackbox feature in your web browser.
+This tool allows you to open logs recorded by Betaflight's Blackbox feature in your web browser.
 You can seek through the log to examine graphed values at each timestep.
 If you have a flight video, you can load that in as well and it'll be played behind the log.
 You can export the graphs as a WebM video to share with others.